 1. Spiritual Awakening

-It’s fun to hear about everyone’s experience with the personality change that brings about recovery from alcoholism in Alcoholics Anonymous.
+It’s fascinating to hear about everyone’s experience with the personality change that brings about recovery from alcoholism in Alcoholics Anonymous.
 A spiritual awakening, or spiritual experience, is a powerful and profound shift in consciousness that opens up new ways of perceiving the world and one’s own self.
 There’s an explanation in the Alcoholics Anonymous Big Book Appendix II.
 Appendix II is where the famous quote by Herbert Spencer says, “There is a principle which is a bar against all information, which is proof against all arguments and which cannot fail to keep a man in everlasting ignorance–that principle is contempt before investigation.”

 2. Step 1